 Dhawan says pressure to communicate quickly can lead us to take shortcuts and leave out messages, causing teams to scramble.
 Avoid creating a culture where everything needs to be responded to immediately.
 Set response time expectations in emails, and help teams prioritize thoughtfulness over hastiness.

 This means considering the communications needs of introverts and extroverts.
 Introverts benefit from open lines of communication, clear agendas and downtime between meetings.
-Extraverts benefit from regular face-to-face and video meetings.
+Extroverts benefit from regular face-to-face and video meetings.
 There are generational differences in communications needs, too.
 For example, digital natives prefer informal mediums like text and chat messages; and non-natives prefer phone calls and in-person meetings.

-The 4 laws of hybrid work
+The four laws of hybrid work

 Dhawan says these values are crucial for hybrid, face-to-face and all remote settings.

 - Value visibly.
 Value colleagues’ time, inboxes and schedules.
-This means not chronically canceling meetings, minding the clock during meetings, and practicing team recognitions.
+This means not chronically canceling meetings, minding the clock during meetings and practicing team recognitions.
 How are you revitalizing team spirit when people can’t read your cues?

 - Communicate carefully.
 Think before you type.
-Deliver messages with maniacal clarity.
+Deliver messages with clarity.
 State at the top of the email what you need from the recipient and choose the right channel.

 - Collaborate confidently.
-Prioritize thoughtfulness; avoid situations where teams are prioritizing what';s at the top of their inbox vs. what really matters.
+Prioritize thoughtfulness; avoid situations where teams are prioritizing what's at the top of their inbox vs. what really matters.

 - Trust totally.
-Building trust requires assuming good intent and giving benefit of the doubt.
+Building trust requires assuming good intent and giving the benefit of the doubt.
 Create hybrid "water cooler" moments, like having colleagues share a win of the week at team meeting.